tobiasfamos/graph-based-pattern-recognition/Exercise_1/theory.md

 C is a graph with unique nodel labels.

-D is simply a directed graph.
+D is simply an ordered (directed) graph.

 ### 3. (a) Suppose N(n, k) is the number of non-isomorphic graphs with n nodes and k edges.
 Find N(4, 3).